Strategies, policies and procedures

 Our market position statement will be reviewed regularly and any update will be added to this page so that, in addition to our overall and strategic commissioning intentions within the MPS, you'll be able to see updates on current commissioning changes and intentions.

-You may also want to take a look at the market position statement published rates for residential and nursing beds update 2024-2025. n recognition of the impact of financial pressures on providers and our commitment to support a sustainable and varied market, the council revised its rates for new purchasing in 2024/25 and will seek to commission care at these rates wherever possible.
+You may also want to take a look at the market position statement published rates for residential and nursing beds update 2025-2026.
+In recognition of the impact of financial pressures on providers and our commitment to supporting a sustainable and varied market, we revised our rates for new purchasing in 2025/26 and will seek to commission care at these rates wherever possible.

 Co-production framework